Michael-Free/PyDemo/README.md

 Solidity is statically typed, contract-oriented, and a high-level language for implementing smart contracts on the Ethereum platform.

-Ethereum is by far the most popular platform for Solidity, but other platforms use Solidity, such as:  Hyperledger, Ethereum Classic, Monax, CounterParty (on Bitcoin), and even SWIFT has a proof-of-concept built using it.
+Ethereum is by far the most popular platform for Solidity, but other platforms use Solidity, such as:  Hyperledger, Ethereum Classic, Monax, CounterParty (on Bitcoin), and even SWIFT has a proof-of-concept built using Solidity.

 #### LLLC

 LLLC, the Lovely Little Language Compiler.
-This will translate Solidity Contracts into a Ethereum-Blockchain readable format.
+This binary will translate Solidity Contracts into a Ethereum-Blockchain executable format.

 #### Solc

 Solc is a binary and commandline interface for the Solidity Compiler (LLLC).

-#### Py-Solc
+#### Py-Solc Library

 Python wrapper around the solc Solidity compiler.
+Here is an integral part of building a python-based dApp.

+####

 ### Building A Contract